VitikaSoni/green-lens/README.md

 - Node.js 18+
 - npm or yarn
 - OpenAI API key
-- Tesseract OCR (for PDF text extraction)
+- Tesseract OCR or Docker

 ### 1. Clone the Repository